2022 Instructions for Form 589 Nonresident Reduced Withholding Request

 Withholding is optional, at the discretion of the withholding agent, on the first $1,500 in payments made during the calendar year.
 Withholding must begin as soon as the total payments of California source income for the calendar year exceed $1,500.

 Withholding agents remit to the FTB tax withheld on California source payments to nonresidents in four payment periods (similar to estimated tax payments).
-For more information, including specific period due dates, get Form 592, Resident and Nonresident Withholding Statement.
+For more information, including specific period due dates, get Form 592, Resident and Nonresident Withholding Statement, or Form 592-PTE, Pass-Through Entity Annual Withholding Return.

 - Individuals who are not residents of California.

-- Corporations not qualified through the California Secretary of State to do business in California or having no permanent place of business in California.
+- Corporations not qualified through the California Secretary of State (CA SOS) to do business in California or having no permanent place of business in California.

 - Partnerships or limited liability companies (LLCs) with no permanent place of business in California.